Joey Benin

-Joey Benin or Joey B is a Filipino bassist, singer, producer and musical arranger.
+Joey Benin or Joey B (born 22 December 1967) is a Filipino bassist, singer, producer and musical arranger.
 He is best known as a former member of the band Side A and as songwriter for the hit song "Forevermore".

 Music career

-In 1986, Benin joined Side A as bass player.
+In 1985, Benin joined Side A as bass player.
 At the time, he was the youngest member in the band and also responsible for the song "Eva Marie".
 He later left Side A permanently to spend more time with his family and their business.
 Joey B was replaced by Ned Esguerra, former member of the band Freeverse.

 As a composer, he has worked with such artists as Pido Lalimarmo, Janno Gibbs, Regine Velasquez, Martin Nievera, his own band Side A and Japanese sound/recording engineer Koji Ishikawa.

 Personal life

 Benin studied at UP College of Music with a Major in Guitar and Minor in Piano.
 He is married to Eva Marie "Bing" Ledesma-Benin; to whom the song "Eva Marie" was written for.
 They have four children: Boey, Jaco, Clara (of the song "Clara's Eyes") and Sarah.

 After leaving Side A, Benin became a haciendero, currently tending a fish farm and develops a natural organic farmland in Silay, Negros Occidental.
 He also writes music for Tapulanga and Kalipay.
 Both foundations are helping less fortunate children find homes and get a good education.

-Joey is currently one of the staff and ministers of Victory Silay.
+Benin is currently one of the staff and ministers of Victory Silay.